oneyashraj/gittogethers.github.io/README.md

 - GitHub username validation with profile integration
   - Auto-fills email and company name from GitHub profile
   - Displays user's avatar and customizable name (editable in Section 1)
-  - Includes GitHub stats in form submission
+  - Includes GitHub stats (public repos and followers) in form submission
 - Dynamic form with three sections based on user role
   - Auto-fills professional details for students
   - Smart validation with inline error messages